-Go stir-fry crazy with this healthy, filling, and flavorful Chinese Broccoli and Chicken recipe!
-The secret is in my tasty stir-fry brown sauce made with hoisin and a delicious marinade.
+Go stir-fry crazy with this healthy, filling, and flavorful Teriyaki Chicken Stir Fry recipe with broccoli!
+The secret is in my tasty teriyaki sauce made with hoisin and a delicious marinade for the chicken.
 It’s super simple to make, and it’s perfect for those nights when you are pressed for time.

-Believe it or not, if you marinate the chicken ahead of time, you can have this Chinese Broccoli and Chicken recipe on the table in less than 15 minutes!
+Believe it or not, if you marinate the chicken ahead of time, you can have this chicken and broccoli recipe on the table in less than 15 minutes!

 What is stir-fry?